winsleague/winsleague/README.md

 ## Adding or Removing Node Packages

-When changing either the client or server's `package.json`, run `npm shrinkwrap` in `src/webapp/client` and `src/webapp/server` to update the `npm-shrinkwrap.json` file.
+When changing either the client or server's `package.json`, update the version number and then run `npm shrinkwrap --dev` in `src/webapp/client` and `src/webapp/server`.
 This ensures everyone is using the exact same package versions.
-Also update the `package.json` version number.

 ## Rebuilding Docker Images